 Here it is.

 Behold.
-Take Him in with a reverent awe and wonder.
+Take him in with a reverent awe and wonder.
 You will notice that when you begin to look there is still very much an intention and purposefulness in the act of looking.
 It takes a bending of the will to look.
-Many other things flash and beg and lure.
-But the key to moving from one degree of glory to another — ever shifting into the likeness of Christ — is in the looking, in reverent, awe-filled focus upon He who is glorious.
+Many other things flash, and beg, and lure.
+But the key to moving from one degree of glory to another — ever shifting into the likeness of Christ — it is in the looking, in reverent, awe-filled focus upon he who is glorious.

 We hear Jesus saying, “Do not put your veil back on, child.
 I tore the veil, the religious symbol of separation.
 I made a way.
 I am the intercessor, the bridge between heaven and earth.
-Through me you are made righteous to behold glory.”
+Through me you are made righteous, able to behold glory.”

 Try this prayer to behold Jesus more intently today: